jbranchaud/til/git/resetting-a-reset.md

 Our lost commit is found.

-We cannot undo all the bad in the world.
+Unfortunately, we cannot undo all the bad in the world.
 Any changes to tracked files will be irreparably lost.

 [source](http://stackoverflow.com/questions/2510276/undoing-git-reset)